Updated: Jan 30

 Virginia: Taking a little time to get out and have fun!

-But our Washington DC day is always a great time, and this particular time I did my research and Kim and I preplanned some of our spots to make the day flow smoothly.
+Our Washington DC days are always a hit, and this particular time I did my research and Kim and I preplanned some of our spots to make the day flow smoothly.
 Our first time Roger, her husband was our navigator.
 The second time, we learned why we needed a plan, this time- we knew what we were going to do!

 **Knowing and implementing are often two different things** Tip: Get your people to buy in ahead of time so you can prevent any late starts or other challenges to having the perfect day!